aws/aws-graviton-getting-started/java.md

 have shown large (1.5x) improvements in some Java workloads.
 Corretto 17 needs two additional flags:
 `-XX:CICompilerCount=2 -XX:CompilationMode=high-only`. `ReservedCodeCacheSize`/`InitialCodeCacheSize`
 should be equal and can be in range: 64M...127M.
-The flags are eliminating tiered compilation and are restricting the size of the code cache which allows the Graviton cores to better predict branches.
+The JIT compiler stores generated code in the code cache.
+The flags change the size of the code cache from the default 240M to the smaller one.
+The smaller code cache may help CPU to improve the caching and prediction of jitted code.
+The flags disable the tiered compilation to make the JIT compiler able to use the smaller code cache.
 These are helpful on some workloads but can hurt on others so testing with and without them is essential.